dmichaels/public/work/summaries/dig_welcomes/README.md

 - Beginning to end took about three months.
   - Long time due to new technology (Kafka) usage.
   - Core development only a couple/few weeks.
-  - Had to use hosted/managed Kafka provider for scalability, maintainence, monitoring, et cetera.
+  - Had to use hosted/managed Kafka provider for scalability, maintenance, monitoring, et cetera.
     - First Apache Kafka then switched to Eventador/Cloudera.
     - So just working with them and this was a lot of back/forth, troublshooting, et cetera.
   - Pretty heavy company process for new apps, and other new configuration/deployment features incorporated.